-3 Six Construals of Computing
+3 Seven Construals of Computation

-Some might argue that we already know what computation is.
-That in turn breaks into two questions: (i) is there a story-an account that people think answers the question of what computing is or what computers are; and (ii) is that story right?
+Some will argue that we already know what computation is.
+That in turn breaks into two questions: (i) is there a story-an account that people think answers the question of what computing is (computers are); and (ii) is that story right?

 Regarding the first question, the answer is not no, but it is not a simple yes, either.
 More than one idea is at play in current theoretic discourse.
-Over the last thirty years I have found it convenient to distinguish seven construals of computation, each requiring its own analysis:
+Over the years, I have found it convenient to distinguish seven primary construals of computation, each requiring its own analysis:

-- Formal Symbol Manipulation (FSM): the idea, derivative from a century's work in formal logic and metamathematics, of a machine manipulating symbolic or (at least potentially) meaningful expressions without regard to their interpretation or semantic content; - Effective Computability (EC): what can be done, and how hard it is to do it, mechanically, as it were, by an abstract analogue of a "mere machine"; - Execution of an algorithm (ALC) or rule-following (RF): what is involved, and what behavior is thereby produced, in following a set of rules or instructions, such as when making dessert;
+1. Formal symbol manipulation (FSM): the idea, derivative from a century's work in formal logic and metamathematics, of a machine manipulating symbolic or (at least potentially) meaningful expressions without regard to their interpretation or semantic content;

+2. Effective computability (EC): what can be done, and how hard it is to do it, mechanically, as it were, by an abstract analogue of a "mere machine";

+3. Execution of an algorithm (ALG) or rule-following (RF): what is involved, and what behavior is thereby produced, in following a set of rules or instructions, such as when making dessert;

-4. Calculation of a function (FUN): the behavior, when given as input an argument to a mathematical function, of producing as output the value of that function applied to that argument;
+4. Calculation of a function (FUN): the behavior, when given as input an argument to a mathematical function, of producing as output the value of that function applied to that argument; Digital state machine (DSM): the idea of an automaton with a finite, disjoint set of internally homogeneous machine states-as parodied in the "clunk, clunk, clunk" gait of a 1950s cartoon robot;